Geometric allocation approach to accelerating directed worm algorithm: Present approach

+respectively.
+Both algorithms satisfy the detailed balance condition, which is expressed by the symmetry of the flow: $v_{ij}=v_{ji}$.

+Let us set a cost function in this optimization problem.
+The cost function we first consider is the average rejection (worm backscattering) probability, which is given by $\sum_i v_{ii} / \sum_j \pi_j$.
+We optimize the flow for the average rejection probability to be minimized.
+This choice should be desirable because, in general, the rejection reduces the sampling efficiency of the MCMC method.
+Rejection minimization has also been discussed in the previous applications\,\cite{SuwaT2010,Suwa2014}.

-We optimize the flows so that the average rejection rate is minimized.
-To reduce further the worm diffusive behavior, we maximize the average probability that the worm head goes {\em straight} on the square or the cubic lattice under the condition of rejection minimization.
-This preference at local transition is expected to reduce the variance of the worm length, namely the variance of return time for the head to come back to the same position.
+To increase further the diffusivity of the worm head, we maximize the forward scattering probability under the condition of backscattering minimization.
+Our choice of the local transition probability is expected to reduce the variance of the worm length, namely the variance of the first return time for the head to come back to the tail position.

-In our approach, raw stochastic flows are optimized using the geometric allocation.
-The optimized flows in the case of the square lattice are illustrated in Figs.~\ref{fig:go1} and~\ref{fig:go2}.
-It is easy to confirm that Eqs.~(\ref{pc}) and~(\ref{bc}) are both satisfied: the area of each weight (color) is conserved, which is nothing but the probability conservation, and the whole {\em box} shape is intact after the allocation, which ensures the global balance.
-As for the probability that the head goes straight, the value $v_{12}+v_{21}+v_{34}+v_{43}$ is maximized.
-The ratio of the weights, $\pi_4 / \pi_1=\tanh K$, varies according to temperature in simulation.
-The rejection free condition is, in general, $\pi_1 \leq \sum_{i=2}^n \pi_i$: that is, $\tanh K \geq 1/3 \iff T \leq 2 / \ln 2 \simeq 2.88539$ in the case of Fig.~\ref{fig:go1}.
-This condition is always satisfied in the case of Fig.~\ref{fig:go2}.
-Thus, our update is rejection free at the critical temperature, $T_{\rm c}=2/\ln(1+\sqrt{2}) \simeq 2.269$\,\cite{KramersW1941}.
+We found the optimal solution through the geometric allocation shown in Fig.~\ref{fig:go1}.
+Any local configuration in the worm scattering can be mapped into the case of Fig. 3 (a) or (b) through a possible rotation and flip.
+It is easy to confirm that Eqs.~(\ref{pc}) and~(\ref{bc}) are both satisfied: the area of each weight (color) is conserved, which is nothing but the probability conservation; the entire {\em box} shape is intact after the allocation, which guarantees the global balance.
+We also obtained the analytical form of the flow $v_{ij}$ corresponding to the optimal allocation, which is shown in the caption.